wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

+    _infringement fee_, _infringement notice_, and _infringement offence_ have the meanings given in section 40B

+    _layby sale agreement_ has the meaning given in section 36B

     _local authority_ includes every local authority and every public body or other authority created by or pursuant to any public Act or local Act

     _Minister_ means the Minister of Consumer Affairs

+    _Ministry_ means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act

+    _negotiation_, in relation to an agreement or a proposed agreement, includes any discussion or dealing directed towards making the agreement or proposed agreement (whether or not the terms of the agreement or proposed agreement are open to any discussion or dealing)

     _official standard_ means---

-    *   (a) a New Zealand Standard within the meaning of [section 2][98] of the Standards Act 1988; or
+    *   (a) a New Zealand Standard within the meaning of [section 2][123] of the Standards Act 1988; or

-    *   (b) a standard specification prescribed by a body, organisation, or association having or performing similar functions to those of the Standards Council within the meaning of [section 2][98] of the Standards Act 1988
+    *   (b) a standard specification prescribed by a body, organisation, or association having or performing similar functions to those of the Standards Council within the meaning of [section 2][123] of the Standards Act 1988

     _person_ includes a local authority, and any association of persons whether incorporated or not